kumahq/kuma-gui/README.md

 It's proudly built on [Vue.js](https://vuejs.org/) and leverages the [Kongponents](https://kongponents.konghq.com/) component library.

-Changes are continuously "released" and [embedded in the Kuma software/binary](https://github.com/kumahq/kuma/tree/master/app/kuma-ui/pkg/resources)
+Changes to the GUI are continuously "released" and [embedded in the Kuma software/binary](https://github.com/kumahq/kuma/tree/master/app/kuma-ui/pkg/resources)

 When running Kuma itself, the GUI is automatically served on port `:5681` and